-In recent years, the executive branch and agencies have issued new regulations and orders at an alarming rate (recent annual count 80,000!), and these are sometimes not within the constitutional authority of the issuer.
+In recent years, the executive branch and agencies have issued new regulations and orders at an alarming rate and these are sometimes not within the constitutional authority of the issuer.
 But the tools available to Congress to challenge them are cumbersome and slow.

-As a result, we have a very inefficient system with which to challenge and correct these new edicts.
-We the People should not settle for this inept performance; we should not permit federal officials to waste so much time in these ineffective pursuits when important policy issues are awaiting our attention.
+As a result, we have a very inefficient system with which to challenge and correct this deluge of mandates.
+We the People should not settle for this inept performance; we should not permit federal officials to waste so much time in these ineffective efforts of executive restraint when important policy issues are awaiting our attention.

-It will end the current bias in the system toward unlawful behavior: today’s practice burdens a challenger with the task of proving a new order or regulation as unlawful, but leaves the order in place for perhaps years while the challenge proceeds in the courts.
-This bias encourages bureaucrats to rush out new edicts and put them into practice with the hope that they will slip past busy congressmen or will end up in front of a single judge that is sympathetic to the thrust of the edict.
+It will end the current bias in the system that encourages unlawful behavior: today’s practice burdens a challenger with the task of proving a new order or regulation as unlawful but leaves the order in place for perhaps years while the challenge proceeds in the courts.
+This bias encourages bureaucrats to rush out new edicts and put them into practice with the hope that they will be in place for years and may even slip past busy congressmen or. if challenged, will end up in front of a single judge that is sympathetic to the thrust of the edict.

 Summary of the Amendment